 Why it’s important:

-This metric allows you to zoom in on specific cohorts of customers to get a better sense of each segment’s value.
-It doesn’t tell you much about your client base in isolation.
-However, say your company has recently made an effort to increase the monetary value of its subscriptions.
+Say your company has recently made an effort to increase the monetary value of its subscriptions.
 As a result, your overall revenue has increased—but you aren’t sure if that’s because you have more users or if you’ve actually managed to increase the average revenue per account over time.

 You need to compare your current ARPA rate to one from a previous month to determine the success of your efforts.
 First, identify your MRR from a month last year and divide it by the number of active accounts in that same month.
 Then, choose the same month from this year and make the same calculation.
 If your most recent ARPA figure is higher than last year’s, you can confidently say that your average account is more valuable now than it was a year ago.

-7. Customer acquisition cost (CAC)
+8. Customer acquisition cost (CAC) formula

 How to calculate it: